llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize/replace-memcpy-with-stdcopy.rst

-.. title:: clang-tidy - modernize-with-stdcopy
+.. title:: clang-tidy - modernize-replace-with-stdcopy

-modernize-with-stdcopy
+modernize-replace-with-stdcopy
 ===================================

 Replaces all occurrences of the C ``memcpy`` function with ``std::copy``